purduehackers/organize/directory/community-manager.md

 Bonus points if you:

 - Are technical or willing to learn
+- Are a natural leader & are willing to eventually lead a small team
 - Have designed systems before
 - Are weird and/or have felt in the past like you struggled to find your people